luis199230/nestjs-service-bus/README.md

 ## Description

-<a href="https://azure.microsoft.com/en-us/services/service-bus/#overview" target="_blank">Azure Service Bus</a> is a fully managed enterprise message broker with message queues and publish-subscribe topics (in a namespace).
+<a href="https://azure.microsoft.com/en-us/services/service-bus/#overview" target="_blank">Azure Service Bus</a> is a fully managed enterprise message broker with message queues.
 Service Bus is used to decouple applications and services from each other, providing the following benefits:

 - Load-balancing work across competing workers
 - Safely routing and transferring data and control across service and application boundaries